SAN FRANCISCO—The San Francisco Police Department detained Roman Jeremiah Banks, 18, for breaking into a home on the 500 block of Campbell Street.

 The California Highway Patrol responded to the call, along with officers from the Daly City Police and University of California San Francisco Police Canine Units, read the police’s press statement.

 The authorities said they found Banks behind a fence on the 100 block of Tucker Avenue.

 The next day, on February 17, police say they returned to the scene of the crime to continue their investigation.
 “Officers contacted residents and reviewed surveillance video that brought them to search a back yard.
-The officers located and seized a Glock .40 caliber pistol,” authorities said.
+The officers located and seized a Glock .40 caliber pistol,” the SFPD said.

 Banks was booked at the San Francisco County Jail for two counts of robbery, burglary, elder abuse: likely to produce great bodily harm, negligent discharge of a firearm, possession of a firearm in the commission of a felony, carrying a loaded firearm in the commission of a felony, and carrying a loaded firearm.

 Banks is also booked with two counts each of assault with a deadly weapon: semiautomatic firearm, destruction of evidence, and resisting, obstructing, or delaying a peace officer.

 Authorities are still looking for the remaining suspects.
 Anyone with information regarding this incident is asked to call the San Francisco Police Department at 1-415-575-4444 or text TIP411 and start the message with “SFPD.”
 All informants remain anonymous.